-- Failure to maintain the 80% average could result in academic probation and dismissal from the program. - If students are having academic difficulty, they are expected to schedule a meeting with the instructor or program director for advisement. - All efforts will be made to help the student achieve academic success using either studying tips, study guides, peer tutoring, instructor tutoring, or via assistance from the Academic Success department. - Students must have an overall 80% average prior to being assigned to a clinical site, and therefore, following the completion of 5 chapters and occasionally thereafter, the instructor will assess and review averages with each student individually. - At that time, students who have not met the required 80% threshold after the completion of 5 chapters will be placed on academic probation. - The student may be able to appeal the course grade and should refer to the LC Student Handbook for details on academic appeals.
+- Failure to maintain the 80% average could result in academic probation and dismissal from the program. - If students are having academic difficulty, they are expected to schedule a meeting with the instructor or program director for advisement. - All efforts will be made to help the student achieve academic success using either studying tips, study guides, peer tutoring, instructor tutoring, or via assistance from the Academic Success department.

+- Students must have an overall 80% average prior to being assigned to a clinical site, and therefore, following the completion of the first 5 chapters and occasionally thereafter, the instructor will assess and review averages with each student individually. - At that time, students who have not met the required 80% threshold will be placed on academic probation. - The student may be able to appeal the course grade and should refer to the LC Student Handbook for details on academic appeals.
 Please note that students can appeal academic grades but cannot appeal re-entry to the program. - Should a student be dismissed from the Medical Assisting program, the student may continue as a LC student fulfilling other core requirements of their choosing.
-The student will be referred if desired for advisement on other degree or certificate offerings within the college. - Students can be placed on academic probation at any time following 5 chapters when a student's average is not meeting the required 80% threshold.
+The student will be referred if desired for advisement on other degree or certificate offerings within the college. - Students can be placed on academic probation at any time following the first 5 chapters when a student's average is not meeting the required 80% threshold.
 Students are allowed to achieve the required 80% threshold while on probation.
-This probation includes the taking of the next 3 exams as dictated by the program schedule.
-Failure to achieve 80% during the probation period and the taking of these exams, may lead to academic dismissal from the program.
+This probation period includes taking a minimum of 3 exams and completing all assignments over a period of 2 weeks as dictated by the program schedule.
+Failure to achieve 80% by the end of the probation period may lead to academic dismissal from the program.